EOsamau/Portfolio-Optimization/README.md

-# Portfolio Optimization and Stock Price Prediction
+# Portfolio Optimization using Genetic Algorithm

 ## Overview
 This project uses a genetic algorithm to optimize portfolio allocation and predict stock prices.
 We aim to improve portfolio performance by balancing returns and risks.